twine-net/laravel-raven/README.md

         Log::error($exception);
     });

-You can change the logs used by changing the log level in the config
+You can change the logging levels by changing the level in the config

 	'level' => 'error',